Spring Quarter Events

 Tuesday, April 25

 Conference: "Science and Religion: From Conflict to Celebration."
-More info TBA; with Prof. Peter Harrison and author Marilynne Robinson.
-Learn more.
+With Prof. Peter Harrison and author Marilynne Robinson.
+Learn more

 Wednesday, April 26